Configuring Webhooks

 Payload Verification with DealMaker

-4. Consistency Across Languages: While implementations might differ, the basic approach to verifying signatures remains largely consistent across various programming languages and frameworks.
+While specific code implementations might differ, the basic approach to verifying signatures remains largely consistent across various programming languages and frameworks.

 Documentation